This post may contain affiliate links. Please see my disclosure policy for more details.

 If you’re on a camping trip, and just want somewhere basic in a beautiful spot, there are 19 designated camping grounds along Shoreline Drive.
 To choose and book a campsite, visit the Parks Victoria website.

-Enjoy your trip to Gippsland Lakes if you’re planning a visit.
+If you’re continuing your journey towards Sydney, read my blog post on the top attractions in Eden next.
+Enjoy your trip to Gippsland Lakes.
 Hopefully you’ll get better weather than I did!